 Divorce is a dreaded word.
 For most people, divorce is a period of pain, distress, and great contemplation.
 This is a time when emotions are in a heightened state, and both spouses feel at odds with one another.
 If children are involved in the divorce, it makes things even more complicated.

 But can you handle your divorce without a divorce lawyer?
 In most cases, you can’t.
-But in fact, if you don’t have minor kids of your marriage and have little marital assets, you can get a divorce without an attorney, especially if it’s an uncontested divorce.
+But in fact, if you don’t have minor kids in your marriage and have little marital assets, you can get a divorce without an attorney, especially if it’s an uncontested divorce.
 Recent statistics reveal that about half of all divorce filings are “pro se” (for oneself).

 Finding such information can take a while.
 While you can find useful information from online sources, some websites might be offering incorrect information.
 It’s always essential to vet the sites you visit and do thorough research as this will impact your life.

 You can also find dissolution packets at the district court clerks’ offices at a small fee.
 These packets include basic instructions to get you started.
 While counties are different, most county clerks’ offices have basic information regarding divorce.

 Some areas have businesses that prepare uncontested divorce paperwork.
 These people are commonly paralegals, but they are legal document preparers (LDPs).
 These folks can only prepare forms using the information you provide but can’t offer you legal advice (only licensed lawyers can provide legal advice).